 Civil unrest and political tension

 Protests and organised assemblies of people are permitted only with prior permission.
 Local authorities may not always respond predictably.
-Avoid all political gatherings, protests and demonstrations as they may become violent.
+Avoid all political gatherings, protests and demonstrations as they could become violent.
 Avoid areas cordoned off by security forces.
 Do not take photographs of demonstrations, the military or police as this may not be tolerated by authorities.
 Comply with local authorities' instructions, including regarding curfews.

 Acts of political violence can occur.
 On 9 May 2017, police fired warning shots to disperse crowds following a clash between Buddhist and Muslim groups in downtown Yangon.
 In 2014, small improvised explosive devices (IEDs) exploded in public areas in major cities in Myanmar, including in Yangon, Mandalay and Nay Pyi Taw.
 In October 2013 there were a number of small explosions in Yangon, Taungoo and Sagaing in which one foreign national was injured.

 In the past, there have been incidents of politically motivated violence, resulting in casualties, on or around public holidays such as Armed Forces Day (27 March), the Water Festival (Thingyan) and Myanmar New Year (both in April) and Martyrs Day (19 July).
 Other significant events, including the anniversary of the 1988 uprising (8 August) and the anniversary of demonstrations led by monks to protest for political reform (26 September) have traditionally seen an increase of police and security forces in Yangon and elsewhere in the country.